animeshd9/asLIT/README.md

 - Add new server configurations interactively.
 - List all saved server configurations.
 - Connect to servers using SSH.
+- As of now it only works with your public key

 ## Run Locally